Multi-Source Neural Activity Indices for EEG/MEG Localization: A Two-Stage Spatial Filtering Framework and Extension to MNE-Python: Discussion

 \section{Discussion}

-We proposed a two-stage localization \ref{localliza} - reconstruction \ref{reconstra} framework as a novel approach to the EEG/MEG inverse problem, combining multi-source neural activity indices with multi-source spatial filters.
-The method was developed by following strictly the mathematical results in Section \ref{METHODS}, which also showed that the number of active voxels may substantially exceed the number of functionally active regions, typically limited to only a few in experimental tasks.
+We proposed a two-stage localization-reconstruction framework for the EEG/MEG inverse problem, designed for scenarios in which multiple focal sources dominate the measured data.
+The framework is operationalized using novel multi-source neural activity indices in \ref{localize!}, coupled with an MNE-Python-based implementation of the LCMV spatial filter in \ref{reconstruct!}.
+A representative example is task-evoked activity, such as in oddball paradigms, where multiple focal, functionally coupled and potentially correlated cortical sources are simultaneously active and jointly contribute to the measured signals.
 The use-case tutorial in Section \ref{oddball} demonstrates how the proposed method can be implemented by extending MNE-Python in a way that is natural for its users, with the goal of facilitating adoption within the neuroscience community.
-We emphasize that this use case focuses on a surface lead-field model and EEG data—settings that have been comparatively underexplored for beamformer-based methods.
+We emphasize that this use case focuses on a surface lead-field model and EEG data, settings that have been comparatively underexplored for beamformer-based methods.
 Furthermore, thanks to its MNE-Python-based implementation, the method is readily extensible.
 In the following, we outline natural extensions that merit consideration for future research.

+First, the reconstruction stage \ref{reconstra} can be extended beyond the MNE-Python-based LCMV filter used in \ref{reconstruct!} to a broader class of multi-source filters, including, but not limited to, the reduced-rank multi-source MV-PURE filters introduced in \cite{Piotrowski2019}.
+Recent comparative studies have demonstrated that MV-PURE-based filters achieve strong performance in multi-source scenarios, including when combined with other multi-source-aware approaches \cite{Hecker2026}, with benchmark results available at \\\url{https://lukethehecker.github.io/invertmeeg/benchmarks/}.

+This line of work is both promising and significant, particularly in the context of integrating such filters within the MNE-Python ecosystem, where they can leverage its infrastructure and capabilities, as does the existing LCMV implementation.